Ash914027/employeeLeaveManagementsystem/README.md

 for managing the leave for employee

-How to run the employee Leave Management using PHP and MySQL
+How to run the employee Leave Management using PHP and MySQL.

 1. Download the project zip file